 What happens in an Amish community at Thanksgiving?
 Today Don Burke takes us through the Amish community at Clark, Missouri to give us an outside visitor’s perspective.
 These photos were actually taken over Thanksgiving in 2014 (see Don’s full sets here and here).
+I hope everyone has had a great Thanksgiving!

 Thanksgiving Day from a Passerby’s Perspective